alexandreborges/malwoverview/README.md

       [POLYSWARM]
       POLYAPI =

-In Windows systems, when the package is installed using pip, you don't need to specify "-w 1" option while using malwoverview.py.
+In Windows systems, when the package is installed using pip, the suggestion is to create the .malwapi.conf in either C:\Users\<username> directory.
+Additionally, you don't need to specify "-w 1" option while using malwoverview.py on Windows anymore.

 To check the installation, execute: